rotexsoft/leanorm/README.md

 >`./vendor/bin/phpunit --coverage-text`

 > You can set the environment variable **LEANORM_PDO_DSN** with a valid $dsn string for pdo e.g. LEANORM_PDO_DSN=sqlite::memory:
+    > For Postgres, the dsn must include **dbname=blog** and you should make sure a blog database exists in the Postgres instance.
+You don't need this for Sqlite, MariaDB or MySql, the database will be programatically created.

 > You can set the environment variable **LEANORM_PDO_USERNAME** with a valid $username string for pdo if needed e.g. LEANORM_PDO_USERNAME=jblow